codebori/RealSolarFiction/GameData/RSF/README.md

 - [] "Restock" Oscar B tank volumes are inconsistent with the stock one
 - [] Procedural Part Tanks are to big at the start and too small later on
 - [] TantaresSP Zircon RCS Series require Liquid Fuel and Oxidizer
+- [] Some Tantares engines have very high ISP

 ## To Do